ALehav1/MUA/mua/MCP_SETUP.md

 - **Log all actions and rationale for full auditability.**
 - **Document component purposes, relationships, and rationale in your project README.**
 - **Update documentation with every protocol or structural change.**
+- Always check README.md and MCP_SETUP.md for onboarding and compliance before making changes.
+- All server actions and audit logs are in `data/audit.json` for traceability.
+- Keep logic flow diagrams and onboarding steps up to date with every major change.

 ---